pascal-p/PA_PML/pa_pml.md

 # Appendix

 Here, I am providing some more details about the results.
-For the code source, once again please refer to R script `pml.R`.
+For the code source, once again please refer to R script `pml.R`(available here: https://github.com/pascal-p/PA_PML)

 ## First models